Advance Directive vs. Do Not Resuscitate Order

 An AD is necessary for all adult Californians.
 An AD will allow you to name an agent and clearly express your wishes regarding Pain Medication, Life Support, Organ Donation, and other end-of-life decisions.
 See an Estate Planning attorney to create or update an Advance Directive.

 A DNR order, on the other hand, may be appropriate for elderly people with serious health conditions who do not wish to receive CPR in the case of a medical emergency.
-Talk to your doctor for more information about creating a DNR.
+Talk to your doctor for more information about creating a DNR order.

-If you want to create or update an Advance Health Care Directive with our firm, you can contact us here.
+If you need to create or update an Advance Health Care Directive with our firm, feel free to contact our law firm for assistance.